asaf-1/CrawlitChromeExtension/README.md

 ## License

 Add your preferred license (MIT is common for personal projects).
-If you want, I can generate a `LICENSE` file too.

 ---

-אם אתה שולח לי את **manifest.json** (רק את החלק של permissions + action + scripts) או צילום מסך של ה־popup, אני אתאים את ה־README ל־100% לפי השמות המדויקים אצלך (כפתורים, message types, permissions, וכו’) בלי לנחש.